makesign/concerto2/README.md

 ## config/initializers/01-db_create_load_or_migrate.rb

+# Notes

+## there is a whole own plugin mechanism....
+in Gemfile:
+    # The Gemfile-plugins gem list is managed by Concerto itself,
+    # through the ConcertoPlugins controller.
+    group :concerto_plugins do
+      eval File.read("#{basedir}/Gemfile-plugins") if     File.exist?("#{basedir}/Gemfile-plugins")
+    end

 contained a self-knit db migration logic.
 ## references to model in initialization
 There were many references to Concerto Model classes in the initialization process